 The southwest corner of Central Park is the most popular entrance to the Park.
-Our work on this area – roughly 12 acres – includes landscape restoration and infrastructure improvements, as well as restoration of the Park perimeter and comfort station.
+Our work on this area – roughly 12 acres – includes landscape restoration and infrastructure improvements, as well as restoration of the Park perimeter and public restroom.

 We’ve completed the following improvements to the landscape and perimeter: